 Environmental engineers use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems.
 They are involved in efforts to improve recycling, waste disposal, public health, and water and air pollution control.

-Health and safety engineers develop procedures and design systems to prevent people from getting sick or injured and to keep property from being damaged.
-They combine knowledge of systems engineering and of health and safety to make sure that chemicals, machinery, software, furniture, and other consumer products will not cause harm to people or damage to buildings.
+Health and safety engineers develop procedures and design systems to protect people from illness and injury and property from damage.
+They combine knowledge of engineering and of health and safety to make sure that chemicals, machinery, software, furniture, and other products will not cause harm to people or damage to property.

-Industrial engineering technicians help industrial engineers implement designs to use personnel, materials, and machines effectively in factories, stores, healthcare organizations, repair shops, and offices.
+Industrial engineering technicians assist industrial engineers in devising efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.
 They prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.

 Industrial engineers find ways to eliminate wastefulness in production processes.
 They devise efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.

-Marine engineers and naval architects design, build, and maintain ships from aircraft carriers to submarines, from sailboats to tankers.
-Marine engineers are primarily responsible for the internal systems of a ship, such as propulsion, electrical, refrigeration, and steering.
-Naval architects are primarily responsible for the ship design, including the form, structure, and stability of hulls.
+Marine engineers and naval architects design, build, and maintain ships, from aircraft carriers to submarines and from sailboats to tankers.
+Marine engineers are responsible for the internal systems of a ship, such as the propulsion, electrical, refrigeration, and steering systems.
+Naval architects are responsible for the ship design, including the form, structure, and stability of hulls.

 Mechanical engineering technicians help mechanical engineers design, develop, test, and manufacture mechanical devices, including tools, engines, and machines.
 They may make sketches and rough layouts, record and analyze data, make calculations and estimates, and report their findings.